paulleepro/self-ui-kit/README.md

 Linting and formatting will take place right before each git commit via a husky pre-commit hook.

+## Auth

+This repo is set up to use keycloak.
+The `src/auth` folder contains utilities for different authentication strategies.

 ## Tests

 ### Start Frontend Locally